tweimann/offlinetracker/README.md

 ## Requirements:
 ```
--NodeJS and NPM
+-NodeJS v11 (or higher), NPM and DiscordJS v12 (or higher)
--something to Host the Bot on (e.g. a Raspberry Pi)
+-something to Host the Bot on (e.g. a Raspberry Pi 3 or 4)
 -basic Linux Terminal or Windows CMD knowledge
 ```